opentensor/old-docs/src/Rynzler.md

 # Rynzler

 Rynzler is the test Subtensor network for Finney.
+This page assumes you have Docker and Bittensor installed and are on the [Finney branch](SwitchingBranches.md).

 ## Running a Rynzler Endpoint